GRID-is/api-sdk-ts/README.md

 ### Retries

-Certain errors will be automatically retried 2 times by default, with a short exponential backoff.
+Certain errors will be automatically retried two times by default, with a short exponential backoff.
 Connection errors (for example, due to a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, and >=500 Internal errors will all be retried by default.